Posts

 Image

-According to Hebrews , God has spoken His decisive and superior “ word ” in His son.
-Moreover, He did so “ upon the last of these days .”
-This clause refers to the end of the period epitomized by the Levitical code with its priesthood and repeated animal sacrifices, a system of worship that was centered in the Tabernacle, and later, in the Temple in Jerusalem.
-With the exaltation of the Son to the “ right hand of the Majesty on High ,” a new and final era of salvation has commenced.
+God has spoken His decisive and superior “ word ” in His son, and He did so “ upon the last of these days .”
+This refers to the end of the period epitomized by the Levitical code with its priesthood and repeated animal sacrifices, a system of worship centered in the Tabernacle and the later Jerusalem Temple.
+With the appointment of Jesus as the High Priest “ after the order of Melchizedek ,” a new and final era of salvation commenced.